TPC (album)

-TPC is a studio album by Canadian indie rock group Tokyo Police Club, released by Dine Alone Records on October 5, 2018.
+TPC is the fourth and final studio album by Canadian indie rock group Tokyo Police Club, released by Dine Alone Records on October 5, 2018.
 The album reunites the band with their early, spontaneous style as well as with Champ producer Rob Schnapf.
 The album was well-received by fans and critics and was nominated for the 2019 Juno Award for Alternative Album of the Year.
 Two companion records were released in 2020: a self-released collection of demos as well as the Dine Alone-released EP TPC DLX.

 Production

 Following the A Lesson in Crime 10th Anniversary Tour and release of Melon Collie and the Infinite Radness in 2016, the band found themselves at a creative crossroad, furthered by the fact that the band members lived in Canada, New York City, and Los Angeles.
 Facing what could have been a natural conclusion for the band, frontman Dave Monks convinced the other to record a new album.
 They wrote and demoed the album in rural Ontario in an abandoned church which has also been used as a studio space by Born Ruffians.

 Writing for the album began in 2016, with recording taking place in Los Angeles in January 2018.
 TPC was produced by collaborator Rob Schnapf, who previously produced Champ and mixed other Tokyo Police Club records.